-As when the wintry winds have seized the waves of the mountain lake, have seized them in stormy night, and clothed them over with ice; white, to the hunter's early eye, the billows still seem to roll.
+As when the wintry winds have seized the waves of the mountain-lake, have seized them in stormy night, and cloathed them over with ice; white, to the hunter's early eye, the billows still seem to roll.
 He turns his ear to the sound of each unequal ridge.
 But each is silent, gleaming, strewn with boughs and tufts of grass, which shake and whistle to the wind, over their grey seats of frost.
-So silent shone to the morning the ridges of Morven's host, as each warrior looked up from his helmet towards the hill of the king; the cloud-covered hill of Fingal, where he strode in the folds of mist.
+So silent shone to the morning the ridges of Morven's host, as each warrior looked up from his helmet towards the hill of the king; the cloud-covered hill of Fingal, where he strode, in the folds of mist.
 At times is the hero seen, greatly dim in all his arms.
-From thought to thought rolled the war along his mighty soul.
+From thought to thought rolled the war, along his mighty soul.

 Now is the coming forth of the king.
 First appeared the sword of Luno; the spear half issuing from a cloud, the shield still dim in mist.
-But when the stride of the king came abroad, with all his grey, dewy locks in the wind, then rose the shouts of his host over every moving tribe.
+But when the stride of the king came abroad, with all his grey, dewy locks in the wind; then rose the shouts of his host over every moving tribe.
 They gathered, gleaming, round, with all their echoing shields.
-So rise the green seas round a spirit that comes down from the squally wind.
+So rise the green seas round a spirit, that comes down from the squally wind.
 The traveller hears the sound afar, and lifts his head over the rock.
 He looks on the troubled bay, and thinks he dimly sees the form.
 The waves sport, unwieldy, round, with all their backs of foam.

-Far distant stood the son of Morni, Duthno's race, and Cona's bard.
+Far-distant stood the son of Morni, Duthno's race, and Cona's bard.
 We stood far distant; each beneath his tree.
 We shunned the eyes of the king; we had not conquered in the field.
-A little stream rolled at my feet: I touched its light wave with my spear.
+A little stream rolled at my feet: I touched its light wave, with my spear.
 I touched it with my spear; nor there was the soul of Ossian.
 It darkly rose, from thought to thought, and sent abroad the sigh.

 "Son of Morni," said the king, "Dermid, hunter of roes! why are ye dark, like two rocks, each with its trickling waters?
-No wrath gathers on Fingal's soul, against the chies of men.
+No wrath gathers on Fingal's sonl, against the chiefs of men.
 Ye are my strength in battle; the kindling of my joy in peace.
-My early voice has been a pleasant gale to your ears when Fillan prepared the bow.
-The son of Fingal is not here, nor yet the chase of the bounding roes.
+My early voice has been a pleasant gale to your ears, when Fillan prepared the bow.
+The son of Fingal is not here, nor yet the chace of the bounding roes.
 But why should the breakers of shields stand, darkened, far away?"

 Tall they strode towards the king; they saw him turned to Mora's wind.
-His tears came down for his blue-eyed son who slept in the cave of streams.
+His tears came down, for his blue-eyed son, who slept in the cave of streams.
 But he brightened before them, and spoke to the broad-shielded kings.

-[&]quot;Crommal, with woody rocks and misty top,

-the field of winds, pours forth to the sight blue Lubar's streamy roar.
+"Crommal, with woody rocks, and misty top, the field of winds, pours forth, to the sight, blue Lubar's streamy roar.
 Behind it rolls clear-winding Lavath, in the still vale of deer.
-A cave is dark in a rock; above it strong-winged eagles dwell; broad headed oaks before it sound in Cluna's wind.
-Within, in his locks of youth, is Ferad-artho, 1 blueeved king, the son of broad-shielded Cairbar, from Ullin of the roes.
-He listens to the voice of Condan. as, grey, he bends in feeble light.
-He listens, for his foes dwell in the echoing halls of Temora.
-He comes at times abroad, in the skirts of mist, to pierce the bounding roes.
-When the sun looks on the field, nor by the rock, nor stream, is he!
-He shuns the race of Bolga, who dwell in his father's hall.
-Tell him that Fingal lifts the spear, and that his foes, perhaps, may fail."
+A cave is dark in a rock; above it strong-winged eagles dwell; broadheaded oaks, before it, sound in Cluna's wind.
+Within, in his locks of youth, is Ferad-artho, blue-